ME-IIOT/edge-aas-client/flask/README.md

 ```

 ## Start Backend in python virtual env
 If ENV is loaded in virtual env do the following.
-If not apply the virtual environment in file dev_aas_client.env
+If not apply the virtual environment in file dev_aas_client.env (for windows see this https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-powershell-1.0/ff730964(v=technet.10)?redirectedfrom=MSDN)

 Start mongo db